MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ## Prerequisites

-You must have a valid Azure general-purpose storage account in order to configure Cloud Witness.
+You must have an [Azure account](/azure/storage/common/storage-account-create?tabs=azure-portal) with an active subscription and a valid Azure general-purpose storage account in order to configure Cloud Witness.
 This storage account is where Cloud Witness creates the `msft-cloud-witness` container to store the blob file required for voting arbitration.

 You can also use this account and the `msft-cloud-witness` container that Cloud Witness automatically creates to configure Cloud Witness across multiple different clusters.
 Each cluster has its own blob file that it stores in the container.

-You can use a cloud witness as a quorum witness in the following supported scenarios:
+You must use one of the following supported scenarios:

 - Disaster recovery for stretched multi-site clusters, as shown in [What is Cloud Witness](#what-is-cloud-witness).